 Rocky Mountain lodging map

 By far, the most popular place to stay among Rocky Mountain visitors is in Estes Park; to the right you can view a Hotels.com interactive Rocky Mountain lodging map.
 If you’d rather stay near the park’s quieter west side, the scenic town of Grand Lake would be a good choice.
-You can also browse the best-rated Rocky Mountain lodging, comparing prices, photos, and reviews, location, and more.
+Regardless, you’re probably best starting out by comparing Expedia’s top-rated Rocky Mountain lodging (or Hotels.com’s) to see prices, photos, and reviews.

 Rocky Mountain shuttle and road maps

 This is a Rocky Mountain shuttle bus map, showing the free shuttle bus stops along the Bear Lake Road.
 Click the image to view a full size GIF (50 kb) or download the PDF (2.3 mb).

 This is a map of roads surrounding Rocky Mountain National Park (100 kb), showing Estes Park, Fort Collins, Denver, and other cities.
 Most visitors arrive from the east on Highway 34 or 36 to Estes Park.

 This is a Kawuneeche Valley winter trail map (250 kb), showing trails accessible from the west side of the park near the Grand Lake entrance.
 You cannot get to these trails from Estes Park and the park’s east side.

 This geologic map of Rocky Mountain National Park (6.8 mb) shows all the rock layers while also providing extensive text descriptions explaining each rock type.
 You could teach a whole course with this amazing map!

 Below you’ll find a few of Rocky Mountain National Park’s old-style trail maps that have been superceded by the new maps listed higher up on this page.
 I’m keeping these older ones here in case you prefer this hand-drawn style of maps.